Last Updated on

 - Mast cell tumour

 The Siamese cat thrives on attention and needs to be a part of the family.
-They are very dog-like in this regard and make an excellent and very loving companion.
-If you are out for long periods, consider adopting two cats.
+They are very dog-like and like to be a part of what you are doing.
+Siamese cats do not do well if ignored or left for extended periods on their own.

-Siamese very commonly bonds strongly with one member of the household, and can sometimes become quite jealous.
-If you want a constant companion, who will follow you around, conversing with you, then the Siamese is for you.
-Another breed may be more suitable if you want a more hands-off type of cat.
+A Siamese will often form a strong bond with one member of the household, and can sometimes become quite jealous.
+If you want a constant companion who will follow you around, conversing with you, then the Siamese is for you.
+If you prefer a quieter and more hands-off cat, then another breed may be more suitable.
 Siamese cats do like to be the king or queen of their domain.

 Siamese cat FAQ